AI experts sharing free tutorials to accelerate your business.

 • Never include PHI that exceeds minimum-necessary — only the records and details needed to establish necessity for this request.

-• Never use generic template language as the body of the narrative — downgrade-triggering carriers are trained to spot it.
-Every narrative must read as patient-specific.
+• Never use generic template language as the body of the narrative — downgrade-triggering carrier reviewers are trained to spot it.
+Every narrative must read as patient-specific even when built from a procedure-family template.

-• If a plan has a clear exclusion (e.g., cosmetic-only clause on veneers, or flat no-implant coverage), the skill should say so plainly to the coordinator rather than generate a narrative that cannot succeed.
+• If a plan has a clear exclusion (e.g., cosmetic-only clause on veneers, or flat no-implant coverage), the skill says so plainly to the coordinator in the internal-only sidecar block rather than generate a narrative that cannot succeed.

 Example Output